 What is of great halachic consequence is the halachic perception of these “corn converted” products.
 Since the final product is in liquid form, it was and still is considered to be shemen kitniyos by some authorities.
 Other poskim posit that there is an intrinsic difference between classical shemen kitniyos (i.e., oil that is pressed out of the kernel) and a liquid corn syrup converted from the actual starch.
 The liquid is not shemen kitniyos; it is actual kitniyos.

-What is the reasoning for those who permit Kitniyos Shenishtanu?
-Interestingly, the reasoning behind permitting Kitniyos Shenishtanu is based on a different halachic query regarding a serious kashrus concern as to whether or not a product extracted and converted from a non-kosher source could be considered kosher.
+What is the reasoning for those who permit kitniyos shenishtanu?
+Interestingly, the reasoning behind permitting kitniyos shenishtanu is based on a different halachic query regarding a serious kashrus concern as to whether or not a product extracted and converted from a non-kosher source could be considered kosher.
 The heter is based on the reasoning of the Chasam Sofer and the Chok Yaakov permitting the consumption of grape seed oil that was extracted from non-kosher grape seeds.

-Today, with the emergence of dynamic Sefardic communities and a heightened demand for kitniyot-based products, more and more of these types of products are appearing on the Kosher for Passover shelves.
-These products declare “L’Ochlei Kitniyot – Kosher for Passover for those who consume Kitniyot on Passover”.
-The STAR-K has developed a KFP program for the Sefardic community and those products that may be consumed “L’Ochlei Kitniyot” bear a STAR-S P.
+Today, with the emergence of dynamic Sephardic communities and a heightened demand for kitniyot-based products, more and more of these types of products are appearing on the Kosher for Passover shelves.
+These products declare “l’ochlei kitniyot – Kosher for Passover for those who consume kitniyot on Passover”.
+The STAR-K has developed a KFP program for the Sephardic community and those products that may be consumed “l’ochlei kitniyot” bear a STAR-S P.

-It was determined that quinoa is Kosher L’Pesach.
-It is not related to millet, rice or the Chameishis Minei Dagan, five types of grain products.
-Quinoa is a member of the “goose foot” family, which includes sugar beets and beet root.
+It was determined that quinoa is Kosher l’Pesach.
+It is not related to millet, rice or the chameishes minei dagan, five types of grain products.
+Quinoa is a member of the amaranth family.
 STAR-K tested quinoa to see if it would rise.
-The result was sirchon, as termed by Chazal, which means the quinoa decayed and did not rise.
+The result was sirchan, as termed by Chazal, which means the quinoa decayed and did not rise.
 Furthermore, quinoa’s growth does not resemble kitniyos and, as cited in Igros Moshe O.C.
 (3:63), we do not consider additional products beyond what was originally established.
 However, recent investigations have found that there is a possibility that quinoa grows in proximity to certain grains and/or is processed in facilities that compromise Kosher for Passover status.
-Therefore, quinoa may be used only on Pesach with reliable Kosher for Passover approval.
+Therefore, quinoa may be used on Pesach only with reliable Kosher for Passover approval.